Review of Yomojo mobile phone plans

 Compare mobile phone plans

-Yomojo’s entry into the game is a good mid-sized offering at a price sure to please a lot of people.
-The issue with many lower-cost plans is that they often don’t include unlimited talk and text.
-With Yomojo, you don’t need to worry as much.
+Yomojo’s entry into the unlimited game is a good mid-sized offering at a price sure to please a lot of people.
+The issue with many low cost plans is that they often don’t include unlimited talk and text.
+With Yomojo, you don’t need to worry about that.
 If you’re not so concerned about big data packs, then this plan could be for you.
-Just 1GB of data is more than sufficient for some decent social media browsing throughout the month.
-Plus, with the bonus offer of “buy one month, get two free”, you can effectively get three months’ worth of plan for less than $20.
+Just 2GB of data is more than sufficient for some decent social media and web browsing throughout the month.

 Yomojo $29.90 Plan